obonaventure/cnp3/book-2nd/protocols/ssh.rst

 in :rfc:`5198` support the utilisation of Unicode characters.

-From a security viewpoint, the main drawback of :terme:`telnet` is that all the information, including the usernames, passwords and commands, is sent in cleartext over a TCP connection.
+From a security viewpoint, the main drawback of :term:`telnet` is that all the information, including the usernames, passwords and commands, is sent in cleartext over a TCP connection.
 This implies that an eavesdropper could easily capture the passwords used by anyone